 Throughout the challenges of recent months, we’ve continued to safely serve investors’ needs.
 We are thoughtfully evaluating our office openings and in-person appointments.
 Learn More

-A proactive estate strategy will place you – not state law or courts – in control of decisions about the care of your children, your assets and your health care.
+A proactive estate strategy can help place you – not state law or courts – in control of decisions about the care of your children, your assets and your health care.

-Without an established estate strategy, the laws of your state become your “strategy” by default, which may not align with your desires.
-Every state has statutes dictating where assets will be passed after a person’s death, how to handle the decisions of an incapacitated person, and how the court will select a person to be in charge of these decisions.
+When you don't have an established estate strategy, the laws of your state become your “strategy” by default, which may not align with your desires.
+Every state has statutes dictating to whom assets will be passed after a person’s death, how to handle the decisions of an incapacitated person, and how the court will select a person to be in charge of these decisions.
 Even considering this, only slightly more than half of Americans have a will or trust in place, leaving control of their minor children and their assets to state law and the courts.1

 Estate planning often will require you to prioritize your goals and make some trade-offs.
 For example, there is often a trade-off between strategy simplicity and level of control.
-Transfer on Death agreements (TODs) and beneficiary designations are often simpler to implement but offer little control over taxes and/or the beneficiary’s use of funds.
+Transfer on Death (TOD) agreements and beneficiary designations are often simpler to implement but offer little control over taxes and/or the beneficiaries’ use of funds.
 If you want more control over these items, trusts may provide more options.
-However, these options may bring additional cost and complexity, and your decisions could even become irrevocable, depending on the strategy.
+However, these options may bring additional costs and complexity, and your decisions could even become irrevocable, depending on the strategy.
 It’s important to discuss all of these considerations with an estate-planning attorney.

 1 “What Do Americans Think About Estate Planning?”
 WealthCounsel, 2016 Estate Planning Awareness Survey.

 Edward Jones, its employees and financial advisors are not estate planners and cannot provide tax or legal advice.
 You should consult your estate-planning attorney or qualified tax advisor regarding your situation.